SAP/spartacus-docs/_pages/contributing/coding-guidelines.md

 ### NGRX in UI Components

 The complexity of NGRX is encapsulated in the core lib.
-Facade services are availbe from the core lib.
-The facade services expose the core lib features, but they hide the NGRX logic within their implemenation.
+Facade services are available from the core lib.
+The facade services expose the core lib features, but they hide the NGRX logic within their implementation.

 Built in Spartacus UI components should not contain NGRX logic.
 Instead, the UI components should call facade service functions.